NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 auto\_case\_ids even for Alerts and Warnings.
 These logs will get tagged with ``optimized\_template=false``.
 In this case, the behavior is like for Notices, Info and Error messages.
-Grouping Criteria will not show up as it will be one highly specific filter per logline.
+Grouping Criteria will not show up as it will be one highly specific filter per log line.

 More Information about Cases
 ----------------------------